-The service comprises:
+The service includes:

-- Information about rights and possibilities
+- Information about rights and available resources

-- Guidance (including legal advice)
+- Advice and guidance (including legal advice)

 - Counselling groups and activities